cdnan/AS-ePortfolio/README.md

 Mohammed, Anwar and Regan M. Johnston.
 2020.
 “Using GitHub to host a free project website.” <i>Productivity During Pandemic Seminar Series</i>.
 Centre for Research in Empirical Social Sciences, Hamilton, ON: June 3.

 <i> Conferences </i>

+Savoie, Justin, and Anwar Sheluchin.
+2021.
+"Behind the mask: examining compliance with pandemic restrictions."
+Paper presented at the 2021 Canadian Political Science Association.
+Virtual conference, 7-10 June, 2021.

 Mohammed, Anwar.
 “Who wants to be a partisan anyways?
 An Examination of Vote Choice and Political Partisanship in the 2019 Federal Election.”
 MapleMeth Conference, Western University.
 London, ON: Cancelled due to COVID-19.